 Once your offer is accepted it's time to apply for a mortgage.
 This involves a much more detailed look at your finances.
 You'll submit income information, bank statements, copies of tax returns, and other financial information.

-Your lender is required by law to provide a Good Faith Estimate (GFE) of the costs associated with the loan within three business days of your application.
+Your lender is required by law to provide a Loan Estimate of the costs associated with the loan within three business days of your application.
 You will receive the final cost details just prior to closing.
 You will also receive an estimate of your monthly mortgage payment or PITI, which stands for Principal, Interest, Taxes and Insurance - the four components of your monthly payment.

 Close The Transaction